manishdait/veri-cert/README.md

 # VeriCert – Blockchain-based Certificate Verification System

-VeryCert is a blockchain-powered certificate verification platform.
+VeriCert is a blockchain-powered certificate verification platform.
 It allows issuers to create and revoke certificates, users to access their certificates, and anyone to verify them securely via blockchain (Hedera Testnet).

 ## 🚀 Features
 - ✅ JWT-based **Login & Signup** (Users / Issuers)